 Interests: Reading, Writing, Painting/Illustrating, Chess, Badminton, and Golf

 On public libraries: “Public libraries are essential hubs of community access, education, information, and connection.
 Every day at LLD brings a new experience or challenge - as well as new faces.
 I’m honored to work in this field and for such a great public library.”

 Will Savage, Assistant Director

 Will has been a Lisle resident for the majority of his life and began working as the Director of Youth Services at the Lisle Library District in 2014.
 In 2023, he assumed the role of Assistant Director.
 As the Assistant Director, he is responsible for coordinating with the Director to ensure that the library functions smoothly on a day to day basis.
 He also is responsible for maintaining the facility, to keep the building welcoming and safe for all patrons.
 Will loves working in the town he grew up in, and for the people who make it a wonderful place to live.

 Paul Hurt, Circulation Services Director

 Paul Hurt supervises the Circulation Services Department, which includes the management of patron accounts and the flow of materials in and out of the Library.
 He also is the Library’s System Administrator.
-He joined Lisle Library in 2012, but has worked in libraries - including public and schools - for nearly 20 years.
+He joined Lisle Library in 2012, but has worked in libraries - including public and schools - for over 25 years.
 He received his Master’s in Library and Information Science from Dominican University, and he also has a Master of Arts in Education-School Leadership from Olivet Nazarene University.
-Contact him with your questions about: library cards; interlibrary loan; overdues and fines; lost or damaged items; patron accounts.
+Contact him with your questions about: library cards; interlibrary loans; overdues and fines; lost or damaged items; patron accounts.